synesissoftware/recls.Ruby/README.md

 ## Compatibility

-From v2.8 onwards, recls.Ruby is compatible only with Ruby 2.0+
+For v2.8.x onwards, recls.Ruby is compatible only with Ruby 2.0+; all other past and current versions work with Ruby 1.9.3+.